 These Ranch Taco Bites make the perfect appetizer for parties and game days, or the best family dinner for kiddos.
-Add all your favorite tacos toppings for the perfect finish!
+Simple to make and ready in under 30 minutes!

 Fall is quickly approaching which means football season will (hopefully) be starting soon!
 These Mexican style Ranch Taco Bites make the perfect mini party appetizer for friends and family.
 The tortilla shells are crispy and are filled with ground beef, ranch dressing, Rotel and then topped off with cheese and extra goodies.